BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-02-HelloWorld-Tutorial_part2.markdown

 **Step 5:**

 > * Initialize Bridges.
-Your API key should have been generated in Part 1, this is where it goes.
+Your API key should have been generated in Part 1, this is where it goes along with your User Name.

 {% highlight js  %}